The Barry and Larry Vestera Real Estate Program Radio show 8:00-9:00 AM | December 3,…

 Host: A reasonable commission rate is probably closer to 2% on each side of the transaction.

 Author comment: The commission costs have always been an uncomfortable topic for consumers when it comes to real estate transactions.
-In 2019 this topic is expected to be examined ever more closely as consumers use easy-to-access sophisticated tools to do much of the discovery and evaluation of available properties for sale.
+In 2022 this topic is expected to be examined ever more closely as consumers use easy-to-access sophisticated tools to do much of the discovery and evaluation of available properties for sale.
 The conversation is heating up about whether the typical 3% per side real estate agent’s fee and commission is reasonable or not.
+Is it yet another real estate scam?
 Good agents must be prepared to discuss their value.

 Listen to the full radio show here, with comments by Kathleen Chiras at the beginning of the show.